spatiotemporal-data/spatiotemporal-data.github.io/posts/time_varying_model.md

 <br>

 For evaluating our model, one can use GPU sources to accelerate the computing processing.
-Instead of `numpy` in CPU implementation, the package `cupy` shows a great toolbox for reproducing any Python codes with `numpy` and supports the GPU computing environment.
-The only change would be replacing `import numpy as np` by `import cupy as np`.
+Instead of `numpy` in the CPU computing environment, the package `cupy` shows to be a great toolbox for reproducing any Python codes with `numpy` and supporting the GPU computing environment.
+The only change in our algorithm implementation would be replacing `import numpy as np` by `import cupy as np`.

 <br>